-The Campus Central project will start on site on 29th April 2019 with the Atrium refurbishment due to be complete end of 2019 and the remainder of the project (new extension and external works) due to be complete in academic year 2020/21.
-Find out more about the upcoming works with our FAQs below.
+The Campus Central project started on site on 29th April 2019, with the Atrium refurbishment due to be complete end of 2019 and the remainder of the project (new extension and external works) due to be complete in academic year 2020/21.
+Find out more about the works with our FAQs below.

 Why is the University investing in this project?